Poor Poor Pitiful Me

 "Poor Poor Pitiful Me" is a rock song written and first recorded by American musician Warren Zevon in 1976.

-With gender references reversed, it was made a hit twice: first as a top-40 hit for Linda Ronstadt, then almost 2 decades later by Terri Clark, whose version topped the Canadian country charts and reached the country top five in the U.S.
+With change in the lyrics from male to female perspective, it was made a hit twice after Zevon’s recording: first as a top-40 hit for Linda Ronstadt in 1976, then two decades later by Terri Clark, whose version topped the Canadian country charts and reached the country top five in the U.S.

 Warren Zevon version

 Background

-In keeping with Warren Zevon's sardonic lyrical style, the song's verses deal with a suicide attempt, domestic abuse, and a brush with sadomasochism.
-It is reputed to be a friendly swipe at Jackson Browne; Browne's own songwriting (such as "Here Come Those Tears Again" and "Sleep's Dark and Silent Gate" from The Pretender) could be quite depressing.
+In keeping with Warren Zevon's sardonic lyrical style, the song's verses deal with the narrator's suicide attempt, domestic abuse, and a brush with sadomasochism.
+In the chorus, the narrator laments the problems he has created for himself with the refrain "Poor poor pitiful me."
+Zevon said the lyrics were semi-autobiographical but highly exaggerated, and intended as self-parody.
+It has also been reported "Poor Poor Pitiful Me" was an affectionate spoof of introspective songs written by Zevon's friend Jackson Browne.

 The song "Poor Poor Pitiful Me" was produced by Browne and was featured on Zevon's eponymous 1976 album Warren Zevon with backing vocals by Lindsey Buckingham.
+Zevon wrote the music on violin, rather than his usual piano or guitar.

 The track was later included on his greatest hits compilations A Quiet Normal Life (1986), I’ll Sleep When I’m Dead (1996), and Genius: The Best of Warren Zevon (2002).
 Live versions appeared on 1980s Stand in the Fire and 1993's Learning to Flinch.
 Alternate studio versions were included in the 2008 reissue of Warren Zevon, as well as the posthumous 2007 compilation Preludes: Rare and Unreleased Recordings.

+Reception

+The Atlantic said, "Warren Zevon's song is a hedonist's lament, the croak of a raddled old lotus-eater.
+His voice is clenched and ironic.
+Burned-out endorphins are grating at the back of his brain."